 "Mirabeau hints that the two sons of Prince Ferdinand are really the sons of the Comte de Schmettau.
 The Baron de Trenck replies that he has closely examined the children of Princess Ferdinand.
 'They are,' he says, 'destined to occupy glorious positions in the House of Brandenburg.
 I would never guarantee,' he adds, 'the birth of any man; all that I can certify is that he is the son of a man.
-It is to be hoped that, in certain European royal families, they will act as they do in England towards the racehorses.
-It is unnecessary and absurd to try and discover who are the fathers of the kings who rule r "Political and Critical Examination of the Secret History of the Court of Berlin," by Frédéric, Baron de Trenck.
-A thick 8vo volume.
-The Baron de Trenck was known by his misfortunes and by his sundry writings.
+It is to be hoped that, in certain European royal families. they will act as they do in England towards the race-horses.
+It is unnecessary and absurd to try and discover who are the fathers of the kings who rule over us.

-over us.
 It is often much better that they owe their existence to wise and vigorous plebeians than to a self-styled "noble" race, which is in no way superior to others, save by an opinion based upon absurd prejudices.
-I heartily congratulate Prince Ferdinand on being the head of so interesting a family."
+I heartily congratulate Prince Ferdinand on being the head of so interesting a family.'

-- "Mirabeau, having related some amorous scenes of Frederick William, the Baron gravely examines the two following questions:- - "I. Is it true that the King of Prussia is fond of women?
+"Mirabeau, having related some amorous scenes of Frederick William, the Baron gravely examines the two following questions:

+- "1.
+Is it true that the King of Prussia is fond of women?
 Nobody doubts it. - "2.
-Is this a crime in a king?
+Is this a crime in a King?
 William, in love, is capable of a tender attachment.
 He understands how to value his mistress.
 Refined and sensitive, it is by the personal interest that he inspires, that he endeavours to find favour in the eyes of the woman he loves.
 He puts aside all rank and power.
 It is solely for himself that he would win the lady's affection.
-Mademoiselle de Voss. resisted his wooing during twenty months.
+Mademoiselle de Voss resisted his wooing during twenty months.
 The tardy gratification of his desires did not cool his passion.
 In the present condition of Prussia, the King may prefer the myrtles of Cupid to the laurels of Mars.